Serpent symbolism: Greek mythology

 The Gorgons - Stheno, Euryale, and Medusa - were three monstrous sisters with sharp fangs and living, venomous snakes for hair, and whose origins predate the written myths of Greece and who were the protectors of the most ancient ritual secrets.
 The Gorgons wore a belt of two intertwined serpents in the same configuration of the caduceus.
 The Gorgon was placed at the center, highest point of one of the pediments on the Temple of Artemis at Corfu.

 Asclepius, the son of Apollo and Coronis, learned the secrets of keeping death at bay after observing one serpent bringing another (which Asclepius himself had fatally wounded) back to life with healing herbs.
 To prevent the entire human race from becoming immortal under Asclepius's care, Zeus killed him with a bolt of lightning.
 Asclepius' death at the hands of Zeus illustrates man's inability to challenge the natural order that separates mortal men from the gods.
 In honor of Asclepius, snakes were often used in healing rituals.
 Non-poisonous snakes were left to crawl on the floor in dormitories where the sick and injured slept.
 The Bibliotheca claimed that Athena gave Asclepius a vial of blood from the Gorgons.
 Gorgon blood had magical properties: if taken from the left side of the Gorgon, it was a fatal poison; from the right side, the blood was capable of bringing the dead back to life.
 However, Euripides wrote in his tragedy Ion that the Athenian queen Creusa had inherited this vial from her ancestor Erichthonios, who was a snake himself and had received the vial from Athena.
 In this version the blood of Medusa had the healing power while the lethal poison originated from Medusa's serpents.

+The founder of the polis of Athens, Erichthonius was believed to be half snake, half man.
+This symbolised him being earth-born, as snakes were associated with the earth/ground.
+It was also believed that a sacred, living snake lived in the Erechtheion, sacred to Athena.
+Behind the shield of the Athena Parthenos was a coiled snake.

 Olympias, the mother of Alexander the Great and a princess of the primitive land of Epirus, had the reputation of a snake-handler, and it was in serpent form that Zeus was said to have fathered Alexander upon her.
 Aeëtes, the king of Colchis and father of the sorceress Medea, possessed the Golden Fleece.
 He guarded it with a massive serpent that never slept.
 Medea, who had fallen in love with Jason of the Argonauts, enchanted it to sleep so Jason could seize the Fleece.
 (See Lamia).

 When not driven by horses, the chariot of the Greek sun god is described as being pulled by fiery draconic beings.
 The most notable instance of this is observed in the episode in which Medea is given her grandfather's chariot, which is pulled by serpents through the sky.

 In artwork snakes are occasionally associated with Hecate, the goddess of witchcraft.